UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part I: Accounts and Projects
 * Spartan uses its an authentication that is tied to the university Security Assertion Markup Language (SAML).
 The login URL is `https://dashboard.hpc.unimelb.edu.au/karaage`
 * Users on Spartan must belong to a project.
-Projects must be led by a University of Melbourne researcher (the "Principal Investigator") and are subject to approval by the Head of Research Compute Services.
-Participants in a project can be researchers or research support staff from anywhere.
+Projects must be led by a University of Melbourne researcher Participants in a project can be researchers or research support staff from anywhere.
--- *Slide End* --

--- *Slide* --
-### Part I: Accounts and Projects
-* Select Department from this list: `https://gitlab.unimelb.edu.au/resplat-cloud/uom-cloud-dashboard/blob/uom/queens/nectar_dashboard/rcallocation/choices_dept.py`
 * Projects have their own project directory for files (500GB default, can be increased to 1TB or 10TB with approval).
 -- *Slide End* --